maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 In Chapter 1 we learned about [foundation markup][], and in Chapter 2, [foundation styles][], but what about mobile?
 What about smartphones and tablets?
 What about mobile browsers!!
 In the old days all you really had to worry about "cross anything" were browser issues.
 There was talk about desktop screen sizes, but it could be overlooked since the differences were not so great or prevalent, and the "fix" came relatively quickly: the industry settled on standard design widths and/or employed liquid layouts.

-Fast-forward to today and as a front end engineer you cannot overlook screen size, and the fix is a tad bit more difficult than it was back then to say the least.
+Fast-forward to today and as a front end engineer you cannot overlook screen size, and the fix is a tad bit more difficult than it was back then to say the least!

 > Mobile browsing is rapidly consuming the Internet.
 The smartphone and tablet lifestyle is replacing laptops and desktop computers as the primary way we go online.

 \- [Mobile Browsing: It Will Get Better and Worse][Better and Worse] by Chris Kelly of New Relic

-With out a doubt your end-users are going to look at your work on a smartphone or some kind of tablet.
-In fact I think this is pretty much [common knowledge][] now, so let's end that discussion and just deal with it proactively by laying down a mobile foundation.
+The fact of the matter is that your end-users are going to look at your work on a smartphone or some kind of tablet.
+I think this is pretty much [common knowledge][] now, so let's deal with it proactively by laying down a mobile foundation.

-In this chapter we are going to explore the different ways in which we can serve content tailored to the different devices our users are using, and in this process we will develop our own mobile foundation, or best practices.
+In this chapter we are going to explore the different ways in which we can serve content tailored to the different devices our users are using, and in this process we will develop our own mobile foundation best practices.

 Mobile First
 ------------

-Once upon a time ago when I worked for Fidelity Investments' FEB Design unit, we took an existing desktop application and turned it into a mobile app (pre-smartphone era).
+Once upon a time ago when I worked for Fidelity Investments' FEB Design unit in Boston, we took an existing desktop application and turned it into a mobile app (pre-smartphone era).
 The result was a precise definition of the applications basic information architecture, no more no less.
 Several of my colleagues pointed this out and used the mobile application to better architect the greater desktop application.

-As an Information Architect with this experience, the [Mobile First][] design paradigm makes sense to me for information architecting alone, and given the large and increasing number of mobile users out there, it is an approach that you as a front end developer should consider using when building an application.
+As an Information Architect with this experience, the [Mobile First][] design paradigm makes sense to me for information architecting alone, and given the large and increasing number of mobile users out there, it is an approach that you as a front end developer should consider adopting when building an application.
 In the very least, DO NOT leave mobile design as an afterthought.

-In [Chapter 4][] we will tackle this paradigm shift head-on as we architect our application.
-As a general rule,, mobile is now a factor, so it makes sense to include preparing for it at the get-go of the project.

 Plan of Attack
 --------------

 At the end of this chapter Dan Pickett the founder of [LaunchWare][] describes several different methods to tackle mobile on Ruby on Rails, but for this chapter we will need to choose one approach to build our mobile foundation.
 Perhaps in the next book "Mobile on Rails" we can dive in even further.
-For now, here are three possibilities we will explore:
+For now, here are three possibilities to explore:

+1. Detect user agents to serve mobile versions of our website.

-1. Detecting screen sizes via media queries to serve up responsive styles.
+2. Detect screen size via media queries to serve up responsive web design.

-2. Detecting user agents to serve mobile specific markup and styles.

 3. A hybrid of 1 and 2.

-Personally I like to separate concerns but include responsive design within this separation since there is no one size fits all in mobile, so I tend to use option three.
+Personally I like to separate concerns, but include responsive design within this separation since there is no one size fits all in mobile, so I tend to use option three.
 I'm not alone in this thinking:

 > Now, oftentimes, people think about device detection as a "one or the other" sort of thing.
 Either you’re doing responsive design or you’re using device detection to route people to separate templates, and that you would choose one of those two options; you wouldn’t build something that uses both.
 But we’ve actually combined responsive design with server-side detection quite a bit.